 It's a vibrant mix of Orange peel, candied orange, and orange juice.
 And there are also hints of vanilla and tangerine.
 Overall I would say the Gin has a pleasant and surprising smell.

 It is a bit zestier than in the nose.
 However, flavors of vanilla, chocolate, and almonds balance it quite well.
-It's slightly on the sweet side, but I absolutely appreciate that.
+It's slightly on the sweet side, but not too much.

 To me, the combination somewhat resembled the taste of Jaffa orange cake.
-A rather creative and unusual comparison, I know.
-But it's the first thing that came to my mind, and I like them.
-So I believe that's adequate proof that the flavor combination works.
+A quite unexpected comparison, perhaps, but it's the first thing that came to mind - and I like them.
+Plus, it's proof that the flavor combination works.

 And getting a brilliant Gin, plus the fact that 15% of the profits go to African elephant conservation, are more than enough reasons to buy one and test it yourself.
-Let me know how you liked it in the comments.